Methylation and gene mutation

 Have you or a loved one been diagnosed with an MTHFR gene mutation?
 These days special courses are held for this gene mutation, but the information being shared is fundamentally wrong.
-There is actually no such thing as an MTHFR gene mutation, and misinformation on the subject is keeping people from getting the right answers to their health problems.
-Although doctors originally only diagnosed one MTHFR gene mutation, now there are different diagnoses for this gene mutation that you can be given, and as this misinformation continues to take hold, more and more MTHFR gene mutations will be created.
+There really is no such thing as an MTHFR gene mutation, and misinformation on the subject is preventing people from getting the right answers to their health problems.
+Although doctors originally diagnosed only one MTHFR gene mutation, now there are different diagnoses for this gene mutation that you can be given, and as this misinformation continues to take hold, more and more MTHFR gene mutations will be created.

 Who is to blame?